sdascoli/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Hi !
 I am a Ph.D. student working jointly between ENS Paris and FAIR Paris.
-My research interests focus of the theoretical aspects of deep learning : understanding the fundamentals of how neural networks learn from data.
+My research seeks to understand the fundamentals of how neural networks learn from data.
+Before that, I studied Theoretical Physics and worked on black hole mergers.

-I am also passionate about outreach, and write popular science books.
-In my spare time I play the clarinet, feel free to check out my videos !
+I am passionate about outreach, and write popular science books.
+In my spare time I also play the clarinet, feel free to check out my videos !